darinz/PSL/02_linear_regression/03_practical_issues.md

 ### t-Test: Testing Individual Coefficients

-The t-test for individual coefficients is a special case of the F-test.
+The t-test for individual coefficients is a special case of the F-test when testing a single coefficient.
 For the $`j`$-th coefficient:

 ```math
 t_j = \frac{\hat{\beta}_j}{\text{SE}(\hat{\beta}_j)}